 Dominica’s second city feels more like a village and is a good base to explore the north-coast of the island, while still having a frequent traffic connection to the rest of Dominica.

-Must-see attractions in town include the beautiful Indian River, which you can explore during a wonderful boat tour, as well as the interesting historic Fort Shirley.
+The two must-see attractions in town are the beautiful Indian River, which you can explore during a laid-back boat tour, and the small Cabrits National Park, which also contains the historic Fort Shirley.

-The area is also home to the island’s most luxurious hotel – the strikingly beautiful Secret Bay Dominica.
-This part of the island is a good base if you want to stay in a small town setting, but still want access to all the necessities of tourist life and a good traffic connection.
+The area is also home to the island’s most luxurious hotel, the famous Secret Bay Dominica.
+This part of the island is a good base if you want to stay in a small town setting, but still want a good tourist infrastructure plus a good traffic connection to other parts of the island.

 Calibishie and the North-East

-Wonderful nature and atmospheric villages make the area around Calibishie one of the best places to stay on Dominica.
-This is not only the home of my favourite beach on Dominica – beautiful Hampstead Beach – but also to some unusual attractions like the Red Rocks and the ruins of the old Hampstead Estate.
+This is not only the home of the amazing Hampstead Beach, my favourite beach on Dominica, but also to some unusual attractions like the Red Rocks and the ruins of the old Hampstead Sugarmill.

-Also, while there are a few good-value mid-range places to stay at, you won’t find any true budget choices in the area, so if you’re on a shoestring budget, you might want to look elsewhere.
+Also, while there are a few good-value mid-range places to stay at, we didn’t come across any true budget choices in the area, so if you’re on a shoestring budget, you might want to look elsewhere (we stayed in Portsmouth and did a day-trip here).

 Rosalie and the South-East

-The south-eastern coast is one of the wildest parts of Dominica and full of unique natural attractions.
-Victoria Falls, Wavine Cyrique and Sari Sari Falls are a few must-see destinations in the area.
-It’s also one of the best parts of the island for aimless explorations, like hiking along small streams in the pristine jungle.
+The south-eastern coast is one of the wildest parts of Dominica and full of unique natural attractions, like Victoria Falls and Wavine Cyrique.
+I also found that it’s one of the best parts of the island for aimless explorations, like hiking along some small streams in the jungle.

-This is as off-the-beaten-path as Dominica gets, which also means that having your own set of wheels makes things a little easier.
+This is as off-the-beaten-path as Dominica gets, which also means that having your own set of wheels makes things a little easier, when you’re staying here.

 That said, when we stayed here, we didn’t have a rental car and managed to get to all our destinations by a combination of walking, hitch-hiking and the occasional minibus passing through.
 For me, the south-east is the best place to get away from it all.